 With a degenerative condition like Degenerative Myelopathy, in which the body needs the highest value nutrition possible to provide the body with what it needs for healing, we highly recommend a raw food diet.
 Raw food is how carnivores, like canines and felines, have evolved to eat and they do best on a high protein, low carbohydrate diet.
 This is, unfortunately, the opposite of how most pets are fed since the majority of commercial diets are low protein with 50% or more carbohydrates.

 In addition, kibble diets are harder for an animal to digest and this is the last thing your pet needs at this point.
 Since proteins are being broken down in the autoimmune process (many believe Degenerative Myelopathy is an autoimmune condition) and there is usually muscle wasting that accompanies this disease process, without the right nutrition that is easily digested, absorbed and metabolized your animal will have a more difficult time getting better.
 If a raw food diet is not your cup of tea, the next best thing would be a cooked, whole food diet.
 There are now many quality premixes to choose from to which you can add your own raw or cooked meat.
+For a quick and easy way to add high-quality protein to your dog's diet take a look at our Whey Protein Isolate.
 For more information read our article How to Feed Your Dog that can be found in our Education section.

 This special blend of four unique algae was developed by a Russian Scientist, Dr. Michael Kiriac after decades of research.
 It is grown in controlled hydroponic conditions so it is the purest microalgae supplement on the planet.
 Its thousand of nutrients are so bioavailable they do not have to be digested, they easily pass through the digestive tract and feed cells on a cellular level.
 BioPreparation can cross the blood brain barrier to feed the brain, support the hypothalamus to help balance the entire endocrine system and even cross the blood retinal barrier to nurture the eyes.
 We have had outstanding success with this product and it is highly recommended.
 Select the F3+ Forte for this condition.